-Figure 4 presents the overall framework at the conceptual level.
-The topmost layer contains the meta-models of prospective formalisms for modeling the different perspectives of healthcare systems.
+Figure 4 presents the overall framework at conceptual level.
+The topmost layer contains the metamodels of prospective formalisms for modeling the different perspectives of healthcare systems.
 Note that the list in the figure is not exhaustive.
-Hence, each of the perspective models in the third layer must conform to the meta-model of the formalism chosen to create it.
-We use the ATL (Atlas Transformation Language) technology24 to transform the disparate perspective models into SimStudio implementations of DEVS simulation models25 at the bottom layer.
+Hence, each of the perspective models in the third layer must conform to the metamodel of the formalism chosen to create it.
+We use the ATL (Atlas Transformation Language) technology (Jouault et al., 2006) to transform the disparate perspective models into SimStudio implementations of DEVS simulation models (Traoré, 2008) at the bottom layer.